 What began with about 500,000 lights and miscellaneous decorations in 1997 is one of the largest, most affordable and most impressive displays of Christmas lights anywhere on the planet most years.

-In 1997 Bright Nights raised enough cash donations to cover its initial costs, and in years without a pandemic it features an estimated 3 million lights and generates around $400,000 annually for the Burn Fund.
+In 1997 Bright Nights raised enough cash donations to cover its initial costs.
+The attraction features an estimated 3 million lights and generates around $400,000 annually for the Burn Fund.

 Thanks to the hard work of volunteers and corporate support, the event has extremely low operating expenses and thus a huge charitable impact!

-The miniature train ride that is a highlight of Bright Nights is running again in 2023.
+The miniature train ride that is a highlight of Bright Nights ran again in 2023.
 The COVID-19 pandemic and train maintenance issues derailed the train’s run in 2019, 2020, 2021 and 2022.
-So for the first time in four years, the train hits the tracks again this holiday season!
+So for the first time in four years, the train hit the tracks again during the 2023 holiday season!

 Community Support and Volunteers